LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

 This example takes a string and converts all the characters to lowercase and then outputs the changed string::

-   local(my_string) = "Ralph the Ringed Rhino races red radishes in THE RINK."
+   local(my_string) = 'Ralph the Ringed Rhino races red radishes in THE RINK.'
    #my_string->lowercase
    #my_string